locomotivemtl/charcoal-image-compression/src/Charcoal/ImageCompression/Provider/Tinify/README.md

 [![Coverage Status][badge-coveralls]][dev-coveralls]
 [![Build Status][badge-travis]][dev-travis]

 This is an image compression provider for the Tinify API.
+Can be used alone or wiht the [_charcoal-image-compression_](https://github.com/locomotivemtl/charcoal-image-compression) package.

 ## Configuration